AI-Native

 Cons

-- MCP alone does not define security - without a gateway with OAuth, scopes, and auditing, "open doors" appear: by early 2026, several MCP vulnerabilities have already been published, including RCE in mcp-remote (CVE-2025-6514)
+- MCP does not define security on its own - without a gateway with OAuth, scopes, and auditing, "open doors" appear: in early 2026, several vulnerabilities were found in MCP, including RCE

-- The main risk in agent projects, according to Gartner, is confusion between what an agent can do and what it is allowed to access; Gartner predicts that over 40% of agentic AI projects will be canceled by the end of 2027
+- Gartner’s main risk is confusing what an agent can do with what it can access; Gartner predicts over 40% of agentic AI projects will be canceled by the end of 2027

 - The standard is changing quickly (current specification: 2025-11-25): server compatibility must be maintained